netlify/vite-plugin-netlify-edge/README.md

 })
 ```

-You can pass additional static paths to the plugin, so that they are also included.
+You can pass an array of additional static paths to the plugin, so that they are also included.
 They are paths not filenames, so should include a leading slash and be URL-encoded.

+In addition, `additionalStaticPaths` also accepts a function that receives a param containing the resolved Vite config and returns an array of additional static paths, as above.

 ```js
 // vite.config.js